 Pursuant to rules in Part XIX of the Tax Act implementing the Organization for Economic Co-operation and Development Common Reporting Standard, "Canadian financial institutions" that are not "non-reporting financial institutions" (as both terms are defined in Part XIX of the Tax Act) are required to have procedures in place to identify accounts held by tax residents of foreign countries (other than the U.S.) or by certain entities the "controlling persons" of which are tax resident in a foreign country (other than the U.S.) and to report required information to the CRA.
 Such information is expected to be exchanged on a reciprocal, bilateral, basis with the tax authorities of the foreign country in which the account holders or such controlling persons are tax resident, pursuant to the Multilateral Convention on Mutual Administrative Assistance in Tax Matters or the relevant bilateral tax treaty.
-Pursuant to Part XIX of the Tax Act, unitholders are required to provide to their dealer certain information regarding its investment in the Fund for the purpose of such information exchange, unless the investment is held within a Registered Plan (other than a FHSA).
-The tax legislation applicable to FHSAs does not currently address whether FHSAs would be treated in the same way as Registered Plans for these purposes.
-The Department of Finance has released certain proposed amendments which would exempt FHSAs from the due diligence and reporting obligations imposed under Part XIX of the Tax Act; however, there can be no assurance that such proposed amendments will be enacted as proposed.
+Pursuant to Part XIX of the Tax Act, unitholders are required to provide to their dealer certain information regarding their investment in the Fund for the purpose of such information exchange, unless the investment is held within a Registered Plan.

 In addition, pursuant to the Intergovernmental Agreement for the Enhanced Exchange of Tax Information under the Canada-U.S. Tax Convention entered into by Canada and the United States (the "IGA") and related Canadian legislation found in Part XVIII of the Tax Act, unitholders of the Fund are required to provide identity and tax residency and other information to their dealer (and may be subject to penalties for failing to do so), or in the case of certain entities are required to provide their dealer with such information relating to their controlling persons.
-If a unitholder does not provide the information, and indicia of U.S. status are present, or is identified as, or in the case of certain entities as having one or more controlling persons who is, a "Specified U.S. Person", as defined under the IGA (including U.S. citizens who are residents of Canada), such information and certain financial information (for example, account balances) will, unless the investment is held within a Registered Plan (other than a FHSA), be provided to the CRA and from the CRA to the U.S. Internal Revenue Service.
-The tax legislation applicable to FHSAs does not currently address whether FHSAs would be treated in the same way as Registered Plans for these purposes.
-The CRA and the Department of Finance have engaged with the Internal Revenue Service in relation to the possibility of exempting FHSAs from the due diligence and reporting obligations imposed under Part XVIII of the Tax Act.
-It is too early to confirm that bilateral agreement has been reached on this matter.
+If a unitholder does not provide the information, and indicia of U.S. status are present, or is identified as, or in the case of certain entities as having one or more controlling persons who is, a "Specified U.S. Person", as defined under the IGA (including U.S. citizens who are residents of Canada), such information and certain financial information (for example, account balances) will, unless the investment is held within a Registered Plan, be provided to the CRA and from the CRA to the U.S. Internal Revenue Service.